grafana/mimir/docs/sources/operators-guide/configure/about-configurations.md

 ## Common configurations

-Some configurations, like object storage backend, are repeated for multiple components.
+Some configurations, such as object storage backend, are repeated for multiple components.
-To avoid the repetition in the configuration file, the [`common`]({{< relref "../configuring/reference-configuration-parameters/index.md#common" >}}) configuration section or `-common.*` CLI flags can be used.
+To avoid the repetition in the configuration file, use the [`common`]({{< relref "../configuring/reference-configuration-parameters/index.md#common" >}}) configuration section or `-common.*` CLI flags.
-Common configurations are applied first to all the specific configurations, allowing them to be overridden later by specific values.
+Common configurations are first applied to all the specific configurations, which allows  them to be overridden later by specific values.

-For example, this configuration:
+For example, the following configuration uses the same Amazon S3 object storage bucket called `mimir`.
+The common storage is located in the `us-east` region for both ruler and alertmanager stores, and the blocks storage uses the `mimir-blocks` bucket from the same region:

 ```yaml
 common: